Emergency services

 You must get your IDP before departing Australia.

 You must carry your driver's licence and vehicle registration when driving.
-If you're involved in an accident, notify the traffic police.
+If you're involved in an accident, notify the traffic police (NAJM) and ask for their instructions.

 The annual death toll on Saudi roads is extremely high.
-Exercise extreme caution when driving in Saudi Arabia and always wear a seat belt.
-On average 20 people die on Saudi roads each day.
+Exercise extreme caution when driving and always wear a seat belt.

 There are checkpoints where you may be required to present identification.